 The hand-built model of the Big Red ’69 Camaro is a true work of art

 Hot-rodding isn’t just about the cars we build, drive, and dream about: it’s a lifestyle.
-How many of us started with Hot Wheels and then moved on to die-cast cars and scale models?
-Well, big kids (sometimes called adults) always seem to want to collect anything car-related, especially if it relates to their own pride and joy.
+How many of us started out with Hot Wheels and then moved on to die-cast cars and models?
+Well, big kids (sometimes called adults) always seem to want to collect anything car related, especially if it relates to their own pride and joy.
 The subject of this article is something like that, but taken to a level that, honestly, is a bit hard to understand.
 And while we’ve seen some amazing metal fabrications on real hot rods, the reduced detail in this work is a bit mind-blowing.
-The builder is Jamie Schena, 33, and you should prepare to be blown away by his take on the iconic 1969 Chevy Camaro known as the Big Red.
+The builder is Jamie Schena, 33, and you should prepare to be blown away by his take on the iconic 1969 Chevy Camaro known as Big Red.
 To find out more, we decided to ask Jamie about his unique part of hot manual labor.

 Whe tackling a project like the Big Red Camaro?

 “The Big Red Camaro [@thebigredcamaro] The road race setup was by far my most complicated sculpt build to date.
 When Big Red’s owner RJ Gottlieb ordered it, my instructions were to build every detail of the exterior and interior, as well as open the doors, hood, and trunk.
 I was allowed unlimited hours on this build because he wanted this masterpiece to be my biggest sculpture yet.”